-The emissions from the Fox Lease come from four oil and gas wells and fugitive emission components such as valves and flanges.
+Emissions at the Fox Lease consist of fugitive emissions from four oil and gas wells and the associated components such as valves and flanges.
 Section 4 of the permit provides the District's engineering analysis of these emission sources.
 Section 5 of the permit describes the allowable emissions from each permitted emissions unit.